 Update: More than a year after her residency with AZIMVTH,during the holy period of the Nine New Nights (Navratri), in April 2019, she has completed the Moon Book project.
 It is on exhibit now.

+About the following two images – Emily at the studio at AZIMVTH Ashram.
 A proud AZIMVTH Fellow on the final day…